Nikitakandwal/Nikitakandwal/README.md

 ## 👨‍💻 About Me

-Hello!
 I'm Nikita Kandwal, a passionate technology enthusiast and a student pursuing a Bachelor of Technology.
 My journey in tech has led me to explore and develop skills in both web and mobile development.
 Here’s a bit more about me:

 - 🌐 **Web Developer**: I enjoy building responsive and interactive websites.
 - 📱 **Mobile Developer**: Proficient in creating cross-platform mobile applications.